TIP:

 Dashboard

-Pages on Riverside where you can create new Studios, adjust Studio settings, access past recordings, share recorded files, and change your account settings.
+Pages on Riverside where you can create new studios, adjust studio settings, access past recordings, share recorded files, and change your account settings.

 E